Sea otter: Roles in human cultures

-Among the Ainu, the otter is portrayed as an occasional messenger between humans and the creator.
+Some Ainu folk-tales portray the sea-otter as an occasional messenger between humans and the creator.
 The sea otter is a recurring figure in Ainu folklore.
-A major Ainu epic, the Kutune Shirka, tells the tale of wars and struggles over a golden sea otter.
+A major Ainu epic, the Kutune Shirka, tells the tale of wars and struggles over a golden sea-otter.
 Versions of a widespread Aleut legend tell of lovers or despairing women who plunge into the sea and become otters.
-These links have been associated with the many human-like behavioral features of the sea otter, including apparent playfulness, strong mother-pup bonds and tool use, yielding to ready anthropomorphism.
+These stories have been associated with the many human-like behavioral features of the sea otter, including apparent playfulness, strong mother-pup bonds and tool use, yielding to ready anthropomorphism.
 The beginning of commercial exploitation had a great impact on the human, as well as animal, populations.
 The Ainu and Aleuts have been displaced or their numbers are dwindling, while the coastal tribes of North America, where the otter is in any case greatly depleted, no longer rely as intimately on sea mammals for survival.

 Since the mid-1970s, the beauty and charisma of the species have gained wide appreciation, and the sea otter has become an icon of environmental conservation.
 The round, expressive face and soft, furry body of the sea otter are depicted in a wide variety of souvenirs, postcards, clothing, and stuffed toys.

+In recent decades, sea otters have experienced a boom in popularity in Japan and appear in a wide array of media.
+A sea otter is the protagonist in Mikio Igarashi's manga Bonobono and another is part of the main cast in the popular web manga Chiikawa.
+Sea otters have featured in high modernist literature as well, such as Makoto Furukawa's novel, The Sea Otter's House (ラッコの家), about a senile woman who imagines herself transforming into a sea otter, which was nominated for the prestigious Akutagawa Prize in 2019.

+In American literature, Theodore Sturgeon's short story "Like Young" features a plot in which humans die out from an epidemic and the last remaining survivors decide to pass on their scientific knowledge to sea otters.